pester/Pester/README.md

+***This is a prerelease version of Pester.
+The following changes are included in this version:***
+###### 3.0.0-beta (June 24, 2014)
+  - Add full support for module mocking
+  - Isolate Pester internals from tested code
+  - Tests.ps1 files can be run directly
+  - Add It scope to TestDrive
+  - Add It scope to Mock
+  - Add Scope parameter to Assert-MockCalled
+  - Measure test time more precisely

+Please let us know of any bugs you find.
+Big thanks to @dlwyatt for his contributions.

+---

 Pester
 =======
 Pester provides a framework for **running Unit Tests to execute and validate PowerShell commands inside of PowerShell**.
 Pester follows a file naming convention for naming tests to be discovered by pester at test time and a simple set of functions that expose a Testing DSL for isolating, running, evaluating and reporting the results of Powershell commands.